loda-lang/loda-programs/programs/oeis/list2.md

 * [A282153](http://oeis.org/A282153) ([L10 program](A282153.asm)): Expansion of x*(1 - 2*x + 3*x^2)/((1 - x)*(1 - 2*x)*(1 - x + x^2)).
 * [A282513](http://oeis.org/A282513) ([L08 program](A282513.asm)): a(n) = floor((3*n + 2)^2/24 + 1/3).
 * [A282532](http://oeis.org/A282532) ([L07 program](A282532.asm)): Position where the discrete difference of the Poissonian probability distribution function with mean n takes its lowest value.
 In case of a tie, pick the smallest value.
+* [A282579](http://oeis.org/A282579) ([L17 program](A282579.asm)): Decimal representation of the x-axis, from the origin to the right edge, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 553", based on the 5-celled von Neumann neighborhood.
 * [A282622](http://oeis.org/A282622) ([L33 program](A282622.asm)): Number of digits of the representation of n in the alternating sexagesimal-decimal number system.
 * [A282702](http://oeis.org/A282702) ([L13 program](A282702.asm)): a(n) = 3*a(n-1) + a(n-2), with a(0)=4, a(1)=11.
 * [A282737](http://oeis.org/A282737) ([L11 program](A282737.asm)): Expansion of (x^6 - x^4 + x^3 - x - 1)/((x - 1)^3*(x + 1)^2).